BFS Algorithm Common Patterns and Code Template

 }

-However, the challenge now is that we cannot encounter deadends
+However, the challenge arises when you cannot encounter deadends

 and target